 Who is in the Ginny and Georgia Season 2 cast?

-At this early stage, it’s too soon for any official casting announcements.
-However, it appears all of the primary cast members will be returning for Season 2, including Antonia Gentry as Ginny, Brianne Howey as Georgia, Felix Mallard as Marcus, Scott Porter as Paul, Sara Waisglass as Maxine, Raymond Ablack as Joe, Jennifer Robertson as Ellen, and Diesel La Torraca as Austin.
+By all reports, most of the original cast is returning for Season 2, including Antonia Gentry as Ginny, Brianne Howey as Georgia, Felix Mallard as Marcus, Scott Porter as Paul, Sara Waisglass as Maxine, Raymond Ablack as Joe, Jennifer Robertson as Ellen, and Diesel La Torraca as Austin.

-Additionally, it seems likely viewers will once again be seeing Ginny’s dad Zion, played by Nathan Mitchell, since she appeared to be heading to his apartment in Boston at the end of Season 1, according to Gentry.
+Viewers will also once again be seeing Ginny’s dad Zion, played by Nathan Mitchell.
+At the end of Season 1, she appeared to be heading to his apartment in Boston, according to Gentry.
 In a March interview with TVLine, the actor explained, “I don’t know if you notice, but when she’s packing her bag, she grabs the book that Zion gives her, and if you were paying attention, when Zion arrives and is giving her the book, you know that he included an address.
 He has that secret coded message in it, and she finds out that it’s his address to his Boston apartment.
 So I’m thinking it’s pretty reasonable to assume that Ginny might be headed toward Zion.”

 Are there any spoilers for Ginny and Georgia Season 2?

-Since filming is just getting underway, spoilers for Season 2 are scarce, but Howey did offer up a few hints at what’s to come during a recent interview with Us Weekly.
-The actor shared that she has seen the Season 2 scripts and things are about to “get dark.”
+Additionally, Howey offered up a few hints at what’s to come during a recent interview with Us Weekly.
+The actor shared that things are about to “get dark.”

 While she didn’t elaborate on what that means for her character, she did note that Georgia has a lot of work to do when it comes to repairing her relationship with her kids.
 “We’re heading to Ginny and Georgia season 2 super soon.
 The stakes are really, really high,” she said.
 “My kids have abandoned me and left.
 I have to find them.
 I have to rectify or at least attempt to rectify my relationship with Ginny.
 I have to mend my relationship with Austin.
 Georgia has a lot of mending to do — a lot of picking up the pieces.”